Friday, November 28, 2025

 Back in 2020, the developers had left Lab Zero Games because of Mike Z's behavior and went on to form their own development studio dubbed thee Future Club.
 This is a development studio they formed and it's basically the same people without Mike Z. They also stepped up for the development of the Skullgirls IP with Hidden Variable because they stated that they planned to work with the people who left Lab Zero, which is a great thing.
 Back in 2021, the next chapter of Skullgirls development has began with the Season 1 Pass that contains four new characters.
 Back in 2024, the Season 1 Pass containing Annie, Umbrella, Black Dahlia and Marie is complete and the update for the Nintendo Switch and Xbox ports were done and dusted so that they would double their efforts on the general balance patch.
 Originally, they wanted to bring in the additional voice content, but they decided to release it in 2025 for quality so that there wouldn't be problems.
 But what happened, and why we haven't gotten word about them?

+Well, let's get to what is factual on what we heard on the grapevine of things.
+In November 1, 2024, the payments have rolled in and Hidden Variable stated that Autumn must make that payment to them.
+But Autumn refused to make a single payment they owed, not one.
 Because of Autumn's refusal to make payments, Hidden Variable has quit Skullgirls development because of the legal dispute with Autumn Games for alleged breaches of contract, implied covenant of good faith and fair dealing and for goods and services rendered according to the court papers and for $1.2 million in unpaid fees.
 That explains why we haven't gotten a roadmap in January.
 They also added that they wouldn't make further comments until the dispute is resolved.
 But we haven't heard from Hidden Variable yet because they are still having a legal battle with Autumn for eight months.

 It wasn't just Hidden Variable that is no longer involved in Skullgirls development, but Future Club as well, the same people minus Mike Z that quietly quit Skullgirls development as they were working on their first original indie title, Part Time Hero: I'm Broke, but I'm Here to Save the World.
 But it did not reach the funding goal.
 It fell way short from it.
 And now, they are on hibernation, but they'll be back at some point.
-And now, with no developer in sight, there's no way Skullgirls can continue active development... until one glimmer of hope came.
+And now, with literally no developer in sight, there's no way Skullgirls can continue active development... until one glimmer of hope came.

 How is that possible?
-Well, Hidden Variable has said that they gave Autumn until January 21 to make payments to them.
+Well, Hidden Variable has said that they gave Autumn until January 21 to make payments they owe to them.
 However, when none of the payments came, Hidden Variable has provided Autumn with all of the account login information required to continue providing community support for the game so that it wouldn't cause a single damage to it so that Mobile and 2nd Encore would continue active development regardless.
 They done that before quitting Skullgirls development and suing Autumn.

 Speaking of 2nd Encore, this brings me to my point.
 Remember what I said that additional VO for the Season Pass characters are still on the docket?
-I don't think that we're get the additional VO for the Season Pass characters this year Hidden Variable had originally planned before they quit Skullgirls development, so I have thought about this for a while and believe that Autumn is not gonna pick up where Hidden Variable left off during the development of 2nd Encore this year because they got to get the extraordinarily long promised feature being Guilds out of the way first before taking over 2nd Encore development.
+I don't think that we're get the additional VO for the Season Pass characters this year Hidden Variable had originally planned before they quit Skullgirls development, so I have thought about this for a while and believe that Autumn is not gonna pick up where Hidden Variable left off during the development of 2nd Encore this year because they need to get the extraordinarily long promised feature being Guilds out of the way first before taking over 2nd Encore development.
 But that's just me speculating and spitballing.
 But it can be true because if we go back to Jason for a second here...

 "However, it has become especially clear that we have not been delivering on our promises to you the fans; to bring new characters, stories, features, and game modes in the way you deserved.
 To be blunt, that is why we're making changes now."